 Follow the steps below to understand the costs of college and to make a plan to cover those costs.
-If you need help, consider making an appointment with a financial coach!

 A credit hour is a unit measuring educational credit.
 It is based on the number of hours you spend in class each week.
 For example, you can expect to spend three hours in class each week for a three-credit course.